 Tracking Specific Log Events and Anomalies

 If LM Logs repeatedly sees a log event, the log event becomes part of the learned events and will no longer be highlighted.
 In some cases where the log event is important enough to track, you can create a Log Pipeline with alert conditions and contextual information for solving the issue.
-See Log Processing Pipelines and Log Alert Conditions.
+For more information, see Log Processing Pipelines and Log Alert Conditions.

 Monitoring Log Alerts

 The Alerts page displays all alerts from across your entire LogicMonitor account.
 This includes alerts not only from logs, but also from various devices and resources, websites, and services that are part of your IT environment.
-See Managing Alerts from the Alerts Page.
+For more information, see Managing Alerts from the Alerts Page.

 Escalating Log Alerts

 Escalation chains let you define how LM Logs responds to log alert triggers and conditions.
 When a resource in your IT environment goes offline, or when a production environment produces significant anomalies, you want LM Logs to take action.
 This can for example be to send an email to a user, to post to a team chat room, or to flag the event for you to review later.
-See Escalation Chains.
+For more information, see Escalation Chains.